LeaC0d3s/mt-exercise-5/README.md

     ./scripts/evaluate_beam_bleu_plot.sh

-It takes around 1.4h to run this evaluation script (its not very efficient but It works :))
+It takes around 1.4h to run this evaluation script (its not very efficient but It works :)) ps.
+A more detailed explaination to the results and such, are written down in the submitted OLAT PDF together with the Task 2 observations.